 Current students may request permission to audit elective courses for personal enrichment without receiving academic credit.
-Requests must first be approved by the course professor and processed through the office of the associate dean of graduate programs or the director's office at the Northeast campus for final approval.
-Students auditing a course are not required to take the tests in the audited course.
+Students auditing a course are not required to take the tests in the course.
+(Requests to audit at the Northeast campus must be approved by the director's office at the Northeast campus for final approval.)